 The use of devices containing our products to access untrusted content creates a risk of exposing the system software in those devices to viral or malicious attacks.
 While we continue to focus on this issue and are taking measures to safeguard our products from cybersecurity threats, device capabilities continue to evolve, enabling more data and processes, such as mobile computing, and increasing the risk of security failures.
 Further, our products are inherently complex and may contain defects or errors that are detected only when the products are in use.
 As our chipset product complexities increase, we are required to migrate to integrated circuit technologies with smaller geometric feature sizes.
 The design process interface in new domains of technology is complex and adds risk to manufacturing yields and reliability.
 Further, manufacturing, testing, marketing and use of our products and those of our customers and licensees entail the risk of product liability.
-Because our products and services are responsible for critical functions in our customers' products.
+Because our products and services are responsible for critical functions in our customers' products and/or networks, security failures, defects or errors in our products and services could have an adverse impact on us, on our customers and on the end users of our customers' products.
 Such adverse impact could include product liability claims or recalls, write-offs of our inventories and/or intangible assets; unfavorable purchase commitments; a shift of business to our competitors; a decrease in demand for connected devices and wireless services; damage to our reputation and to our customer relationships; and other financial liability or harm to our business.